Assessing AI in Conservation - is it any good?

 Column 2 is what the AI saw - Row 2 is what I saw.
 Where we agreed are green cells with the totals against each species.

 The orange cells show where the AI either saw a bird or nothing… but there was a predator there.
 That’s bad because that’s an opportunity lost to kill the predator.
-(Nothing that the majority of the possum errors were a dead possum under the kill bar!)
+(Noting that the majority of the possum errors were a dead possum under the kill bar!)

 The red cells are worse.
 That where the AI ‘saw’ a rodent but it was a bird (invariably a waxeye in our traps).
 That would be a dead bird.
 So not good.